AppPlaSys offers three different views: It can show the applications, the places or the system part separately or an all in one view.

 - translation into different widely used languages (localisation system already implemented)

-- developing a graphical configuration tool (all done via configuration files at this time)
+- finishing the graphical configuration tool (still something done via configuration files at this time)

 - perhaps developing an editor for .desktop-files (recommending MenuLibre at this time)